prl-mushr/mushr-website/content/hardware/build_instructions.md

 12. Press the button labeled **OUT** on the buck converter.
 The LED labeled **OUT** should be lit.

-13. Use a flat head screw driver to adjust the potentiometer until the LED screen displays *5.0*, which indicates that the buck converter is outputting 5V.
-If you are using the Xavier NX, set the output voltage to *14.0*.
+13. Use a flat head screw driver to adjust the potentiometer until the LED screen displays the desired voltage.
+Adjust the potentiometer until the screen reads **5.0 if using the Jetson Nano**.
+Alternatively, adjust the potentiometer until the screen reads **14.0 if using the Jetson Xavier NX**.

 14. Unplug the battery from the buck converter.